 A Certificate of Analysis (commonly referred to as a “COA”) is key to answering that question to help you make a safe and informed choice.

 While the FDA is currently working on industry standards for hemp extract cbd products, these regulations are not yet fully enacted into law.
 Also, states highly vary in their labelling and testing requirements for hemp extract cbd products.
 Until enough comprehensive laws are fully in effect to protect consumers, there will not be a nationwide consistency in both labelling, safety and product quality.

-In an ideal world, when you purchase a hemp extract cbd product, the product should contain the cannabinoids and other beneficial compounds as advertised by the seller and be free of contaminants and toxic substances.
+In an ideal world, when you purchase a CBD product, the product should contain the cannabinoids and other beneficial compounds advertised by the seller and be free of contaminants and toxic substances.